How do people get head lice?

 What is so special about the Controlice® Combs?

-Controlice® combs are precision engineered products that can be effective in assisting to detect head lice as well as removing nits during a treatment.
+The Controlice® Lice Combs are precision engineered products that are very effective in removing nits.
 The unique tooth configuration provides a gentle scraping action which dislodges lice and nits without damaging the hair.

 How effective are home remedies?

-Many alternatives to head lice products are promoted but there is little proof that these methods are effective at killing the lice and nits on the head.
-Home remedies can be harmful to your scalp and your child.
-Many of them are old wives’ tales.
+Many alternatives to head lice products are promoted but there is little proof that these methods are effective at killing the lice and nits on the head.1